Adult Survivors of Childhood Sexual Abuse

 - Refusing to let the victim advance in their positions at work

-- Victim may be required to turn any money they earn to their abuser
+- Victims may be required to turn any money they earn to their abuser

 - Abusers may insist that if the victim has money, they must account for every single cent spent

-- Abuser may steal money from their victim
+- An abuser may steal money from their victim

 - Controlling all the money in the relationship